hanxiaomax/Learncpp_CN/docs/6-13-Inline-functions.md

 Modern optimizing compilers are typically very good at determining which functions should be made inline -- better than humans in most cases.
 As a result, the compiler will likely ignore or devalue any request you make to `inline` a function anyway.

-Best practice
+!!! success "最佳实践"

 	Do not use the `inline` keyword to request inline expansion for your functions.

-The inline keyword, modernly
+## The inline keyword, modernly

 In previous chapters, we mentioned that you should not implement functions (with external linkage) in header files, because when those headers are included into multiple .cpp files, the function definition will be copied into multiple .cpp files.
 These files will then be compiled, and the linker will throw an error because it will note that you’ve defined the same function more than once, which is a violation of the one-definition rule.

-In lesson [6.9 -- Sharing global constants across multiple files (using inline variables)](https://www.learncpp.com/cpp-tutorial/sharing-global-constants-across-multiple-files-using-inline-variables/), we noted that in modern C++, the `inline` concept has evolved to have a new meaning: multiple definitions are allowed in the program.
+In lesson [[6-9-Sharing-global-constants-across-multiple-files-using-inline-variables|6.9 - 使用 inline 变量共享全局常量]], we noted that in modern C++, the `inline` concept has evolved to have a new meaning: multiple definitions are allowed in the program.
 This is true for functions as well as variables.
 Thus, if we mark a function as inline, then that function is allowed to have multiple definitions (in different files), as long as those definitions are identical.

 In order to do inline expansion, the compiler needs to be able to see the full definition of an inline function wherever the function is called.
-Therefore, inline functions are typically defined in header files, where they can be #included into any code file that needs to see the full definition of the function.
+Therefore, inline functions are typically defined in header files, where they can be `#included` into any code file that needs to see the full definition of the function.

-Key insight
+!!! tldr "关键信息"

 	The compiler needs to be able to see the full definition of an inline function wherever it is called.

 For the most part, you should not mark your functions as inline, but we’ll see examples in the future where this is useful.

-Best practice
+!!! success "最佳实践"

 	Avoid the use of the `inline` keyword for functions unless you have a specific, compelling reason to do so.